 Soak up Granada’s rich 1,000-year history and culture with an audio tour.
-Follow one of our favourite routes through Granada’s historical centre and the lower Albaicín.
+Follow one of our favourite routes through Granada’s historical centre, the Albaicín, Sacromonte or Realejo.
 Ben will guide you around the city, telling you about the sights you pass on the way.

 If you would like to combine your hiking holiday with some history and culture, rest and relaxation, nightlife or adventure sports, the area around the Sierra Nevada has it all.
-You can visit the magical Alhambra palace and city of Granada, go canyoning, sample a variety of free tapas on a night out, explore the quaint white villages of the Alpujarras or just head for the beach.
+You can visit the magical Alhambra palace and city of Granada, go canyoning, try a via ferrata, sample the local food and drink, explore the quaint white villages of the Alpujarras or just head for the beach.

 Guided or self-guided?

 All of our self-guided walks are designed to be done without a guide, which allows you to go at your own pace and enjoy the peace of the spectacular mountain scenery.

 On the other hand, if you go with a guide you’ll learn much more about the local architecture, geology, fauna and flora, as well as the people who live here, than you would on your own.
 And if you want to climb the highest peaks like Mulhacén or Veleta in winter, the only safe way to do it is with a guide.

 For more information, see our section on guided activities.

 Also check out our Facebook page for the latest news and photos from our hiking trips in the Sierra Nevada.